decentralized-identity/trustdidweb-v03/spec/abstract.md

     does not get the verifiability of the `did:tdw` log.
 - `did:tdw` DID URLs with paths can be resolved to documents published by the DID Controller.

+An example of a `did:tdw` evolving through a series of versions can be seen in the [did:tdw Examples](#didtdw-example) of this specification.